Sharvin26/DummyShopApp/README.md

 -   Run the Application:
     `npm start`

-Feel free to create issues if you find any bug!!
+Feel free to create issue if you find any bug!!